maroskukan/linux-cookbook/Vagrantfiles/ubuntu2204/README.md

-# Rocky 9 VM Blueprint
+# Ubuntu 22.04 VM Blueprint

-The purpose of this Vagrantfile is to provide a ready to use Rocky 9 environment.
+The purpose of this Vagrantfile is to provide a ready to use Ubuntu 22.04 environment.
 This version was selected as it uses GRUB2 and Systemd.

 ## How to provision this VM